zfhassaan/genlytics/REWRITE_SUMMARY.md

 ## Overview

-The Genlytics package has been completely rewritten following SOLID principles, implementing Repository pattern, Events, optimized caching, background processing, and real-time updates.
+The Genlytics package has been completely rewritten implementing Repository pattern, Events, optimized caching, background processing, and real-time updates.

 ## What Was Changed

 ### 1. Architecture Refactoring

-#### SOLID Principles Implementation
+#### Architecture Implementation
 - **Single Responsibility**: Each class has one clear purpose
 - **Open/Closed**: Extensible via interfaces without modification
 - **Liskov Substitution**: All implementations are substitutable